Maiku666/AppiumQuiz/README.md

 C. If we use SeleniumGrid we can specify for each of the server instances, it’s own config file with --nodeconfig config.json, therefore we can check for each of the devices from within the test code (Java for example) which version of Android or even which OS is the device running and execute the relevant test scenario/s accordingly.

 D. I would write custom framework similar to: https://github.com/sameer49/Appium-Grid-For-Android and off-course use the concept of threads.
-I have identified 2 approaches:
+I have identified 3 approaches:

-1. Execute tests and spawn new Appium server instances directly from Java.
+1. Execute tests and spawn new Appium server instances directly from Java (with the help of "CommandPrompt" class).
 2. Spawn predefined number of Appium servers with the help of an shell script and then just deploy the tests to these different server instances (devices).
+3. Using the "AppiumServiceBuilder" class we could spawn server instances (similar to 1.).

+All of the above mentioned methods are pretty similar.